Cardano-Project-Catalyst-Community/Catalyst-Circle/Meetings/Meeting22.md

     + Rhys might need to step up, also Cardano Pete, and maybe someone from America
     + We will try to organise smaller more intimate groups of candidates to come on and have more of a panel discussion to get people in and discuss Catalyst and their roles
     + Steve will also be doing so with Twitter spaces and he will be trying to organise people who he knows may not be as comfortable being on TH with a larger group of viewers.
+    + Rhys can run the next Town Hall
+    + Felix can facilitate with the platform
+    + Shall we run breakout rooms?
+    + Rename Candidates to include in their name so they can be known as candidates and allow them priority to talk
+    + Allow Candidates to host breakout rooms (potentially team up to discuss specific issues etc)
+    + How will the CF pick / how did they pick previously? (selected ambassadors based on their experience with Catalyst)
+    + The open forum at RareBloom with the CF was great, the room was full of people with great ideas and we learned that the foundation really wanted to start taking more of an active role within the catalyst circle and the community
+    +

+## ACTION ITEMS

+Send TH info to Danny - Reach out to candidates to see who can join and potentially host breakout rooms (tonight) Share information regarding the voting process
+Figure out times for the following week to include other candidates at a more convenient time Figure out DD estimated schedule

+## Next meeting:

+Onboarding
+Voting on schedule changes in future (how do we support / facilitate / vote)